 The place is full of flying beauties, the birds.
-The sweet chirping of unknown colorful birds in the serene landscape is a refreshing break from the city life.
+The sweet chirping of unknown colourful birds in the serene landscape is a refreshing break from city life.
 Step out with a pair of binoculars and explore the treasure offered by nature.

 Some of the major species include Grey Nightjar, Orange-bellied Leafbird, Maroon Oriole, Grey-chinned and Short-billed Minivets, Greater Racket-tailed Drongo, Slaty-backed Forktail, Sultan Tit, Ashy Bulbul, Yellow-vented, Golden-spectacled and Chestnut-crowned Warblers, Greater Necklaced Laughing thrush, Long-tailed Sibia, White-napped, and Black-chinned Yuhinas.

 Just 4 km from Samsing lays Suntalekhola, a popular tourist spot in Dooars.
 Suntalekhola is truly an offbeat destination in the Himalayan foothills of Dooars in the backdrop of glistering green and blue sky with a touch of everlasting beauty.
 Trekking from Samsing to Suntalekhola will bring you closer to nature.
 The sinuous flow of mountain streams will whisper in your heart.
 The music of rustling leaves and the hide and seek of shadows with the trickling sunrays through the conifer leaves will take you to a pure and pristine world.